Transforming Data into Design

 A Growth Designer.

-Senior Product Designer with a Data Science background specializing in
+Sr/Lead Product Designer with a data background specialising in AI & Growth Design✨

 (In case you are tired of